tshaun/MeetupOptimizer/README.md

 # ensure the package import resolves by invoking uvicorn with the package module
 ..\.venv\Scripts\python.exe -m uvicorn backend.main:app --reload
 ```

-The backend exposes routes under `/plan` and `/venues` (see `backend/routers`).
-During the refactor the router implementation is in `backend/routers` and small compatibility shims remain in `src/` so existing imports continue to work.

 4. Start the frontend (React):

 ```powershell